uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 In Rest Assured project setup, we first create a Maven project in Eclipse and add all the required dependencies in the pom.xml file.
 The main dependency is Rest Assured, which is used for API automation testing.
 Along with that, we can add json-simple for creating or parsing JSON data, TestNG for writing and managing test cases, and mysql-connector-java if we need to connect and validate data from a database.
 Optionally, selenium-java can also be added if we want to integrate API and UI testing together.
 Once the dependencies are added, we create a package under the src/test/java folder and write a test class inside it.
 Finally, we can write a simple Rest Assured test, such as sending a GET request to an API and verifying the response.
 This setup helps us structure our API automation testing efficiently.

-## 9 🧩 What is Serialization and Deserialization ?
+## 9 🧩 What is Java Serialization and Deserialization ?

 Serialization is the process of converting a Java object into a format like JSON or XML so that it can be easily sent over the network.
 In API testing, we usually use serialization when we need to send request data in JSON format.
 Instead of manually creating a JSON string, we create a Java object and let the serialization process automatically convert it into JSON.
 This makes our code cleaner, easier to maintain, and reduces chances of human error.
 For example, in Rest Assured, when we pass a Java object in the .body() method, it gets automatically serialized into JSON before sending the API request.